pixelhumain/GoGoCartoJs/docs/how-to-contribute/1-Installation.md

 - Build : `gulp build`
 - Watch for changes, and automatically build : `gulp watch`
 - Create new distribution files : `gulp cleanDist && gulp build && gulp dist && gulp production`
-- Add new entries of 'en.ts' to the other locale files : `gulp addMissingEntries`
+- Add new entries of 'en.ts' to the other locale files : `gulp i18nAddMissingEntries`

 Continue with